 Scraps are bits of old jewelry that I re-purpose either as a base or an accent to a piece.

 The final step is to create a marriage between a particular specimen I have prepared and a silver vessel worthy of its natural beauty.
-Most of my pieces to date have ended up as pendants and earrings, though I am expanding into brooches and wrist cuffs and am exploring other forms of wearable art that would create showcases for nature’s creations.
+Most of my pieces to date have ended up as pendants and earrings, though I also make (mostly adjustable) rings, wrist cuffs, belt buckles, brooches and even cuff links.